30 Best Hikes in Norway – The Spectacular Norway Hiking Trails + Map

 Difficulty: Easy

-Midsundtrappene (Rørsethornet) – The longest stone stairs in Norway
+16. Midsundtrappene (Rørsethornet) – The longest stone stairs in Norway

-The stone stairway that contains 2,200 steps, is the longest one of this kind in Norway.
+The stone stairway which contains 2,200 steps, is the longest one of this kind in Norway.
 You can find it on Otrøya island.
 The stairs are a fun addition, but the main star is the view from the top of Rørsethornet, 659 meters above sea level.
 The hikes have a panoramic view of the sea and the archipelago all the way.

 Total distance: